mintproject/ModelCatalog/ExportCatalog/README.md

 This folder contains a script for for helping the synchronization of contents in the model catalog.
 This folder contains a script for both concept sd and sdm.

-Graph from which data is collected is : <http://ontosoft.isi.edu:3030/modelCatalog-1.1.0/data/mint@isi.edu>
+Graph from which data is collected is available from the conf.yaml file

 How to execute: python .\exportModelCatalog.py